grandoth/VSSacks/README.md

 - To retrieve the sack contents and the rush matting, place the sack in the crafting grid.
 Note: Rush matting will be placed in an inventory slot or stack if room is available.
 - Higher density than chest storage.

+Currently the following sacks are supported:
-Currently, flour, grain, dried cassava, and coal sacks are supported.
+- Flour, grain, dried cassava, and coal

+## Mod Compatibility:
+To add support for [Bunny's Road Works](https://mods.vintagestory.at/show/mod/3751) \([github](https://github.com/funnybunnyofdoom/Vintage-Story-Mods/tree/master/roadworks)\), also add [Vintage Story Sacks-Bunny's Road Works Addon](https://mods.vintagestory.at/VintageStorySacksRoadWorks)

 ## Flour, Grain, and Dried Cassava Sacks
 - Store all flour, grain, and dried cassava in sacks.